 Design a label for a taewa product helps students develop knowledge of prototype taewa products and design a label that reflects the cultural value and specified market for the product.
 It makes use of the activity What's on a label?investigate opportunities for new products using taewa and to develop a prototype taewa product for a specific market.

-Visit the Tāhuri Whenua – National Māori Vegetable Growers’ Collective website ro read about their team, crops and projects.
+Visit the Tāhuri Whenua – National Māori Vegetable Growers Collective Facebook page to read about their team, crops, projects and to stay up-to-date with latest activities.

 The High-Value Nutrition National Science Challenge harnesses New Zealand’s world-class scientific expertise to create knowledge that will deliver a competitive advantage to New Zealand’s food and beverage exports.